reactjs/react.dev/src/content/reference/react/use.md

 <Note>

 When passing a Promise from a Server Component to a Client Component, its resolved value must be serializable to pass between server and client.
-Data types like functions aren't serializable and cannot serve as the resolved value of such a Promise.
+Data types like functions aren't serializable and cannot be the resolved value of such a Promise.

 </Note>

 <DeepDive>

-#### Server Components: `await` vs passing a Promise to a Client Component {/*await-vs-passing-a-promise*/}
+#### Should I resolve a Promise in a Server or Client Component? {/*resolve-promise-in-server-or-client-component*/}

-Instead of passing a Promise from a Server Component to a Client Component you could `await` the Promise in the Server Component and pass the data to the Client Component as a prop:
+A Promise can be passed from a Server Component to a Client Component and resolved in the Client component with the `use` Hook.
+You can also resolve the Promise in a Server Component with `await` and pass the required data to the Client Component as a prop.

 ```js
 export default function App() {